 These hours can be used over 38 weeks during term time only, or up to 52 weeks depending on whether your provider offers stretched funding.

-The universal and extended funding is not intended to cover the costs of meals, nappies or additional activities, such as trips.
+The universal and extended/expanded funding is not intended to cover the costs of meals, nappies or additional activities, such as trips.
 Providers may charge a fee for these additions, but they must be voluntary and not a condition for accessing a funded childcare place.

 Eligible working parents